 |Hardiness Zones||8-11 (USDA)|

-When plating a satsuma tree, you should wait until the temperature remains consistently above 50 degrees during the day, for at least a week.
+When planting a satsuma tree, you should wait until the temperature remains consistently above 50 degrees during the day, for at least a week.
 This helps to ensure cold temperatures will not kill the plant in its vulnerable state and allows the tree to acclimate to mild temperatures before the heat of summer.
 If a hard frost does occur late in the spring season, cover the young sapling's branches loosely with a blanket to protect it.

 Location is also important.
 Satsumas do not do well when exposed to wind, so in addition to choosing a location with plenty of sun, you will want some shelter provided by a building or a fence.

-Most fruit trees require full sun conditions, and satsumas are no exception.
+Most fruit trees require full sun conditions, and Satsumas are no exception.
 They should ideally get eight to 10 hours of direct sunlight, especially in spring during blossom and fruit formation.

 Citrus trees prefer sandy, loamy soil with a slightly acidic pH.
-Satsumas are adaptable to different soil conditions such as rocks or clay, but will not tolerate salty soils.
+Satsumas are adaptable to different soil conditions such as rocks or clay, but will not tolerate salty or alkaline soils.
 The soil must have good drainage.

 Satsuma trees need ample water, so plan on consistent and deep watering throughout the growing season.
 After planting, water every two to three days, and then once every week to ten days thereafter during the growing season.
 If you are experiencing a dry spell, watering will need to be more frequent to keep the soil moist.

 Although Satsumas are more cold-hardy than other citrus trees, they still need consistently warm temperatures during their growing season.
 Cool (not cold) winters and hot, humid summers produce the best fruit harvest.